Integration Guide

 title: "Square SMB postal operations desk"

-description: "Use Goose, Square MCP, and mailbox.bot MCP to draft, price, approve, sandbox-test, send, and track physical inspection, permit, application, insurance, landlord, negotiation, and compliance correspondence."
+description: "Use Goose with mailbox.bot MCP to draft, price, approve, sandbox-test, send, and track health inspection, food permit, city notice, fire/safety, license, application, insurance, landlord, vendor, negotiation, and other paper-heavy mail for Square-using SMBs."

 parameters: